namoclopez2020/nodejs-microservice-transaction/readme.md

 5. Enter to directory `ms-transaction` and run `yarn start:dev` to start the server.
 6. Create a `.env` file in each project and set environment variables.
 You can guide from `.env.example` file located in each root directory project.

+* For test go to root directory in each projects and run `yarn run test`.

 # API Documentation

 ## Transaction